emmarklein/RNAseq_pipeline/README.md

 sbatch -t 48:00:00 --wrap="perl /your/path/bigsam_to_wig_mm10_wcigar4.pl /your/path/SRR8615934_Aligned.out.sam /your/path/T2T_genomeDir/chrNameLength.txt SRR8615934_unfiltered red y y 50"
 sbatch -t 48:00:00 --wrap="perl /your/path/bigsam_to_wig_mm10_wcigar4.pl /your/path/SRR8615934_filtered.sam /your/path/emma/T2T_genomeDir/chrNameLength.txt SRR8615934_filtered red y y 50"
 ```
 The output is filtered and unfiltered .wig files.
 Before uploading them to UCSC, it is important to update the chromosome names.
-The script, change_chromosome_names.py, changes chromosome names for T2T-CHM13 v2.0 to match the traditional chromosome names.
+The script below (change_chromosome_names.py) changes chromosome names for T2T-CHM13 v2.0 to match the traditional chromosome names.

 ```
 # changes chromosome names for T2T-CHM13 v2.0 to match the traditional chromosome names